mdn/content/files/en-us/web/api/svgimageelement/index.md

 - {{domxref("SVGImageElement.href")}} {{ReadOnlyInline}}
   - : An {{domxref("SVGAnimatedString")}} corresponding to the {{SVGAttr("href")}} or {{SVGAttr("xlink:href")}} attribute of the given {{SVGElement("image")}} element.
 - {{domxref("SVGImageElement.decoding")}}
-  - : A string providing a hint to the browser as to whether it should perform image decoding along with rendering other content and then present it all together (`sync`), or render and present the other content first and then decode the image and present it later (`async`).
+  - : A string providing a hint to the browser as to whether it should perform image decoding synchronously or asynchronously.
 - {{domxref("SVGImageElement.height")}} {{ReadOnlyInline}}
   - : An {{domxref("SVGAnimatedLength")}} corresponding to the {{SVGAttr("height")}} attribute of the given {{SVGElement("image")}} element.
 - {{domxref("SVGImageElement.preserveAspectRatio")}} {{ReadOnlyInline}}